 For the most part, the hike is on flat surface.
-There are a few slopes and steps, but nothing that will take your breath away.
+There are a few slopes and steps, but nothing that will leave you breathless.
 Well the only thing that will take your breath away is the gorgeous view from the top.
 And to get to the top, you have to earn that view.

 For what is an easy hike for the most part, it becomes a treacherous ordeal 300 metres below the summit.
 The forest trail gives way to the rocky slopes that demands your best.
 At some parts, I had to use all four limbs to climb up.

 Option 2 – Slightly more difficult, but better views

-Although the summit of the peak is wider than it looks, it can be a bit intimidating for those with vertigo.
+Although the summit of High Junk Peak is wider than it looks, it can be a bit intimidating for those with vertigo.
 There’s a narrow strip of land on the top that has no obstructions on either side.
 And that’s what really makes High Junk Peak a pleasure to conquer!

 Ending The Hike